fatihsarpkaya/L4S/README.md

-This repository contains the artifacts for the paper '[To switch or not to switch to TCP Prague?
-Incentives for adoption in a partial L4S deployment](https://doi.org/10.1145/3673422.3674896),' accepted for presentation at the ANRW '24 workshop.
+This repository contains the artifacts for the paper [To switch or not to switch to TCP Prague?
+Incentives for adoption in a partial L4S deployment](https://doi.org/10.1145/3673422.3674896), accepted for presentation at the ANRW '24 workshop.

 # L4S